-- c.
-Prepare a summary of the home health and safety assessment in a written format that includes an evaluation of the information obtained during a home health and safety assessment of the resource family applicant's home and property, e.g. if there are items that needed to be repaired or purchased. - d.
-CDSS will provide the County with the written summary report, that also includes the completed original Form RFA 03, within sixty (60) days of receipt of the referral from the County for the home health and safety assessment. - e.
-Ensure all records provided to CDSS by the County and all information obtained in order to conduct a home health and safety assessment are kept confidential as specified in RFA WDs section 4-04:Confidentiality. - f.
-Provide for a copy of the home health and safety assessment file upon request of the County staff responsible for the provision of RFA services. - g.
-Provide a CDSS Adoptions Specialist to testify in regards to the home health and safety assessment if the results of a home health and safety assessment are at issue during an administrative hearing. - h.
-Absent pending litigation or other good cause identified by CDSS, the Adoptions Regional Office shall retain the records of the home health and safety assessment for ninety (90) days after an assessment is provided to the County.
-Thereafter, the home health and safety assessment file shall be securely delivered to the County.
-The County shall retain the closed assessment file in accordance with the retention policies set forth in Article 10, section 10-05 of the Written Directives.
-Access to a copy of the home health and safety assessment section of the resource family file shall be made available to CDSS (or its agents or representatives) upon request in the event of a review or audit, as permitted by law, or as required by court order.
+- d.
+Prepare a summary of the home, health, and safety assessment in a written format that includes an evaluation of the information obtained during a home, health, and safety assessment of the resource family applicant's home and property, e.g., if there are items that needed to be repaired or purchased. - e.
+The CDSS shall provide the County with the written summary report, that also includes the completed original Form RFA-03, within sixty (60) days of receipt of the referral from the County for the home, health, and safety assessment. - f.
+Ensure all records provided to the CDSS by the County, and all information obtained and used to conduct a home, health, and safety assessment, are kept confidential as specified in RFA WDs section 4-04: Confidentiality. - g.
+Provide for a copy of the home, health, and safety assessment file upon request of the County staff responsible for the provision of RFA services. - h.
+Provide a CDSS Adoptions Specialist to testify in regards to the home, health, and safety assessment if the results of a home, health, and safety assessment are at issue during an administrative hearing. - i.
+Absent pending litigation or other good cause identified by the CDSS, the Adoptions Regional Office shall retain the records of the home, health, and safety assessment for ninety (90) days after an assessment is provided to the County.
+Thereafter, the original home health and safety assessment file shall be securely delivered to the County and a copy shall be made and maintained by the Adoptions Regional Office for five years, pursuant to RFA WDs section 10-05: Resource Family File.